-Walking along the narrow paths of the village, you will be greeted by splendid thatched-roof inns and houses.
+Walking along the narrow slopes of the village, you will be greeted by splendid thatched-roof inns and houses.

-In the center of the hot spring town, the public baths and each inn are filled with clear, pure hot spring water.
+In the center of the hot spring town, the public baths and various inns are filled with clear, pure hot spring water.

-At night, stepping outside from the thatched-roof inn where light spills out, all you can hear is the murmuring of the river and the whispers of the stars that the people of the Heian period must have looked up at.
-Why not visit this deep mountain sanctuary, enveloped in the "ultimate silence" woven over 1200 years?
+At night, stepping outside from a thatched-roof inn where light spills out, all you can hear is the murmuring of the river and the whispers of the stars that the people of the Heian period might have gazed upon.
+Why not visit this deep mountain sanctuary wrapped in the 'ultimate tranquility' woven over 1200 years?

 For those wishing for a customized tour including Iwase Yumoto Onsen